Cervical (Cone) Biopsy

-- You usually do not need to stop eating or drinking before a simple cervical biopsy.
-If your biopsy needs anesthesia, you may need to fast for a certain number of hours before the procedure.
+- You usually don't need to stop eating or drinking before a simple cervical biopsy.
+If you need anesthesia, you may need to fast for a certain number of hours before the procedure.
 This is usually after midnight.

 - Tell your provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthetic medicines (local and general).

 - Tell your provider about all medicines you are taking.
 This includes prescriptions, over-the-counter medicines, and herbal supplements.

 - Tell your provider if you have had a bleeding disorder.
 Also tell your provider if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the test.

 - Don't use tampons, vaginal creams or medicines, or douche for 24 hours before the procedure.